Kate Tiedemann School of Business and Finance

 As senior vice president, Tampa Bay Complex Manager, Michelle leads the 17 Raymond James branches in the Tampa Bay market, representing over 100 financial advisors and an additional 75 associates supporting those advisors, with a primary focus of growing the complex and positioning Raymond James as the destination of choice for advisors and their clients in the Tampa Bay market.

-Previously, Michelle served as the vice president, PCG sales manager, responsible for driving revenue and asset growth for all four RJA divisions.
+Previously, Lynch served as the vice president, PCG sales manager, responsible for driving revenue and asset growth for all four RJA divisions.
 She worked with the divisions’ regional directors and branch managers on recruiting experienced advisors to join the firm as well as attracting new advisors to the financial advisory profession.
-In addition, she delivered high impact coaching to existing advisors across key practice management and client engagement strategies to help drive net new asset growth.

 Former USFSP Campus Board Member